asbuch99/PersonalWebsite/content/projects/AGRPI.md

 # Facial Recognition Project

 This project is aimed at developing a air gapped facial recognition system using Python and various libraries.

-It involves the following tasks:
-It can be found at [Github for Air Gapped Facial Recognition](https://github.com/asbuch99/FacialRecogProj/)
+It can be found at: [Github for Air Gapped Facial Recognition](https://github.com/asbuch99/FacialRecogProj/)
-A downloadable report for this project can be found here[Report](https://github.com/asbuch99/FacialRecogProj/blob/main/Project%20Report.pdf)
+A downloadable report for this project can be found here: [Report](https://github.com/asbuch99/FacialRecogProj/blob/main/Project%20Report.pdf)

 ## Objectives: